Natural Tick Repellent Spray: The Protocol That Works For Me

 The original natural tick repellent used by soldiers in tick-endemic fields was sulfur powder.

-A 1989 military study documenting tick protection methods used by personnel in the field included sulfur powder among the approaches soldiers reported as effective listed alongside methods like garlic.
+A 1989 military study documenting tick protection methods used by personnel in the field included sulfur powder among the approaches soldiers reported as effective, listed alongside methods like garlic.

 This was field practice documented in an official military health publication.

-Ticks navigate by olfactory signals; they are drawn to carbon dioxide, body heat, and specific chemical compounds on human skin.
+They are drawn to carbon dioxide, body heat, and specific chemical compounds on human skin.

 Sulfur disrupts that chemistry and creates an environment their sensory organs want to avoid.